Clancy Quay: Redevelopment

 The Irish Army closed Clancy Barracks in 1998, and the State sold the premises to David Kennedy's Florence Properties in 2002.
 The redevelopment plan was approved in 2006.
-In this time period, the former barracks also functioned as a major counting centre for the Pennies from Heaven appeal, which asked people across Ireland to donate old and foreign coinage, which was then sorted by volunteers.
+In this time period, the former barracks also functioned as a major counting centre for the "Pennies from Heaven" appeal, which asked people across Ireland to donate old and foreign coinage, which was then sorted by volunteers.
 Over 7 million euro was donated, benefiting 11 charities.
-Over 120,000 euro was stolen in a raid, but partly recovered thereafter.
+Over 120,000 euro was stolen in an armed raid of the counting centre in Clancy Barracks, but most of the money was recovered thereafter.

 Kennedy lost the project during the Celtic Tiger bust, with the partially-completed development eventually being acquired by US-based Kennedy Wilson and Axa Investment Managers in 2013.
 The third and final phase of construction was completed in 2020.

 Popular culture

 The area was a popular filming location until redevelopment, including the film Lassie (released 2005) and TV series' Ripper Street and Quirke (filming in 2012–2013).